pndmix/bytebeat-score/README.md

 | bitwise operators | <<, >>, &, \|, ^, ~ |
 | relational operators | <, <=, >, >=, !=, == |

-The above *t* and *operators* are enough for combining good sound formulas.
+The above *operators* are enough for combining good sound formulas.
+In addition, support for two notations *infix* and *postfix*.

 ### play sawtooth wave
 ~~~bash